Rebekacompetent445/fingers/fingers-protocol-draft.md

 This specification does not require any particular storage model or backend design.

 These rules also apply to malformed, unsupported, or unsuccessful requests.

 Since the protocol has no error format and all responses are plaintext, how the daemon handles them is beyond the scope of this specification.

 A server may:

 - return ordinary plaintext output
 - return a not-found style response
 - return an error message
 - close the connection without a response

-This specification defines no protocol-level error format or fixed maximum lengths for requests/responses.
+This specification defines no protocol-level error format or fixed maximum lengths for requests or responses.

 Any such limits are implementation-defined.

 ## 18. Examples